vemel/boto3_type_annotations/docs/README.md

 # covered by boto3-stubs, no explicit type required
 session = boto3.session.Session(region_name="us-west-1")

-# by default it is botocore.client.BaseClient, but we explicitly
+# by default it is Any, but we explicitly set it to EC2Client
-# set it to EC2.EC2Client
+# to make method auto-complete work
 ec2_client: ec2.EC2Client = boto3.client("ec2", region_name="us-west-1")

 # same for resource